 The wrap up

-In 2018, an AMA survey found that 92% of doctors believed that prior authorizations interfered with access to timely care and negatively impacted patient clinical outcomes.
-Extensive paperwork, more time spent calling insurance providers and uncertainty around wait times for approval—it all adds up to a growing burden on healthcare providers’ time and resources.
+Extensive paperwork, time spent calling insurance providers, and uncertainty around wait times place a growing burden on healthcare providers’ time and resources.

-While this struggle has been a growing concern for providers for some time, new solutions that leverage innovative tech can now offer a simple way to streamline the process.
-Waystar’s own Prior Authorization solution uses our powerful AI and RPA platform, Hubble, to automate manual tasks and augment billing teams with tools that let them get paid faster, fuller and more effectively.
+While this struggle has been a growing concern for providers for some time, new solutions that leverage innovative tech can now offer a simple way to streamline the processes of authorization and referral.
+Waystar’s own Prior Authorization and Referral Status solutions use RPA and API technology to automate manual tasks, expedite the path to patient care, and support billing teams with tools that let them get paid faster, fuller, and more effectively.

 Want to learn more?
 Check out how Waystar’s Prior Authorization Suite helps providers streamline the entire process and reduce denials and write-offs.